RahulREg/RahulREg/README.md

 ### Hi, my name is Rahul Ram.
 Welcome to my profile.👋
-###### An undergraduate student and aspiring Software developer interested in Full-Stack Development and Competitive programming.
+###### A postgraduate student and aspiring ML developer interested in Deep Learning and CV related projects.

-- 🌱 I’m currently learning Web Development and various Data Structures and Algorithms.
+- 🌱 I’m currently studying at IIT Kharagpur.
-- 👯 I’m looking to collaborate on projects involving Full-Stack Web Development.
+- 👯 I’m looking to collaborate on projects involving Deep Learning and Computer Vision.

 - 📫 How to reach me: